What Is An Unjust Enrichment?

 The fourth category above may be best understood by using altering our example from above and consider a situation where a marijuana grow-op was built for the homeowner instead of a gazebo.
 In such a situation, it is highly unlikely that the contractor would succeed if suing the homeowner for receiving the benefit of a grow-op.
 It is obvious and sensical to most common sense thinking people that courts will avoid rewarding someone for doing something blatantly unlawful.

 Another situation can occur where an apparent contract was entered into; however, one of the parties was legally non-existent such as when the wrong name was entered upon the contract documents.
-Per Juddav Designs Inc. v.
-Cosgriffe, 2010 ONSC 6597 at paragraph 14:
+The availability of and intention of unjust enrichment was explained Juddav Designs Inc. v.
+Cosgriffe, 2010 ONSC 6597 where it was said:

 The remedy of unjust enrichment is available where a benefit is conferred on one party at the expense of another party in the absence of any contractual obligation to pay.